yiranni/ml/week06/README.md

 5. Use `X` and `y` to fit various models, with various configurations of parameter settings.
 6. Assess performance on the model fits.

 For every instance of a class that relies on a `fit` method, you'll store those instances in a pickle file for later use (`.pkl`).
+Here's [documentation](http://scikit-learn.org/stable/modules/model_persistence.html) on model persistence, for reference.

 ### Step 2: Evaluate the performance of the various model fits on your test set